sveiae/website/_posts/2021-03-08-network-security-tests-guide.md

 TLDR: Learn how to test basic network security controls to ensure you got the basics down when it comes to nework security.

 If you don't want to spend time writing your own tests, just download our app instead.
-[Register][create account] for a free trial of our testing software.
+[Register](https://www.securiful.com/pricing/) for a free trial of our testing software.

 # Testing network security.
 ![compliance](/assets/images/2021-03-08/network.jpg){:class="img-responsive"}